robert-westenberger/knowledgebase/webgl/rendering.md

 * Camera - Canvas element is the viewport into the 3D scene containing objects and lights.
 Different matrix operations are performed to produce a different perspective.

 #### WebGL Rendering Pipeline
+* WebGL uses a **vertex shader** and **fragment shader** which runs on the GPU.
+The vertex shader computes values that can be used to rasterize geometric primitives (points, lines, triangles).
+The fragment shader computes a color for each pixel of the primitive being drawn.